 - What happened unexpectedly that had an impact on your business?

-Write down what didn’t work – actually write it down.
-Make a list of the things that didn’t go according to plan like goals missed, product failures, supplier failures, lost key people from your business, lost contracts, complaints and so on.
+Write down what didn’t work – make a list of the things that didn’t go according to plan.

 2 – What did work?